Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 On top of all of those, Facebook ads allow you to target prospects based on their job role, meaning you can create ads for every decision maker involved in the buyer’s journey.

 The biggest downside to Facebook paid advertising is that due to its user base, there’s … quite a crowd.
 You’ve heard “Three’s a crowd,” right?
 Try 3 billion for Facebook.

 You’ll need to make your ads relevant, specific, and unique to stand out from the rest.

 We know what you’re thinking: “Using Twitter for B2B?”
 Yes, Twitter is actually a fairly popular social media platform for many B2B companies.

 One of the biggest perks of Twitter is that you can run paid ads for as little as a few dollars per day.
-And these “ads” are in the forms of promoted tweets, meaning that you’ll be bumping your tweets to the top of some of your target audiences’ feeds.
+And these “ads” are in the form of promoted tweets, meaning that you’ll be bumping your tweets to the top of some of your target audience's feeds.